| Read Time: 6 minutes | Federal Employee Rights

 Unfortunately, retaliation is all too common in federal workplaces.
 In fact, according to the EEOC, retaliation is the number one alleged form of discrimination reported in the federal sector and the most common finding in federal sector discrimination cases.

-Retaliation looks very similar in the federal workplace as in the corporate world.
+Retaliation in the federal workplace looks very similar to retaliation in the corporate world.
 Full-time, part-time, temporary, and seasonal employees can all be victims of retaliation.
 It can even happen to applicants and former employees.

 Furthermore, retaliation does not just occur between managers and their direct reports.
 Supervisors, foremen, department heads, executives, and anyone in a managerial position or a position of power over the employee can be guilty of retaliation.

-Reporting discrimination or discriminatory actions in the workplace is what is called a protected activity.
+Reporting discrimination or discriminatory actions in the workplace is called a protected activity.
 Retaliation can occur before or after a report has been made.
 For example, suppose an employer knows that an employee is planning to file a report.
-They may retaliate against that employee before the report is filed in an attempt to intimidate the employee from making the report.
+They may retaliate against that employee before the employee files the report in an attempt to intimidate the employee from making the report.

 Federal employees have a right to work in a workplace free of discrimination and the fear of retaliation when discriminatory practices are reported.
 When retaliation occurs, everyone loses.
-If you were the victim of retaliation, you might be feeling isolated, overwhelmed, and scared.
+If you are experiencing retaliation, you might be feeling isolated, overwhelmed, and scared.
 You are not alone in this, and you have options.

 Do I Need Legal Representation?